 Our management structure allows us to respond quickly and effectively to individual business challenges and opportunities.

-Our two senior decision making bodies are the Board of Directors, comprising four executive directors and four independent non-executive directors (at the date of this report), and the Group Executive Committee, consisting of our most senior Executives including those who sit on the Board.
+Our two senior decision making bodies are the Board of Directors, comprising three executive directors and five non-executive directors, four of whom are independent (at the date of this report), and the Group Executive Committee, consisting of our most senior Executives including those who sit on the Board.
 These possess a broad range of business, financial and international skills and experience, providing appropriate balance and diversity.

 The Board has three main committees: